 - Back Injuries: A fall can cause vertebrae in the back and neck to fracture.
 Slipped or bulging discs may also develop due to a fall.

-A: One of our experienced personal injury lawyers can listen to your story to see whether you have a strong case.
+One of our experienced personal injury lawyers can listen to your story to see whether you have a strong case.
 While you may feel that you deserve compensation, it is difficult to determine if you have a solid claim without extensive legal analysis.
-A lawyer has the skills needed to evaluate your claim and determine if you have sufficient evidence to prove that another party’s negligence caused your injuries.
+Our lawyers have the skills needed to evaluate your claim and determine if you have sufficient evidence to prove that another party’s negligence caused your injuries.

 Here are some other reasons why it makes sense to hire our slip and fall lawyers to handle your case:

 - A legal case is too expensive for many people.
-When Nicolet Law Accident & Injury Lawyers handle your case, we cover many costs you may not foresee.
+When Nicolet Law handles your case, we cover many costs you may not foresee.

 - You are likely to encounter obstacles gathering evidence on your own.
 Doctors, witnesses, and police officers are more responsive to lawyers.

 - Your lack of legal experience is likely to hurt you.
-Even if you have a great case, you will likely not match up to skilled opposing lawyers.
+Even if you have a great case, you will likely not match up with skilled opposing lawyers.